-They prayed for us to engage the intentions set by our ancestors.
-MILPA was formed because we answered the call to begin re-asserting our indigeneity, cultural traditions, and interconnection to this continent we call Turtle Island.
+Furthermore, MILPA was formed because we grasped the baton and began re-asserting our indigeneity, cultural traditions, and interconnection to this continent we call Turtle Island.
 We hold that government-based identification does not determine our connection to this land or our right to self-identify as indigenous.
 For us, the work we do is an unfolding prayer, and we thank the Four Sacred elements, the Fire, Water, Air, and Earth.
 Our history reminds us of questions that guide our values and future:

 - Who are we?